 If you have a privacy or security issue related to a public record, you should contact the official custodian (usually the county clerk) of that record to see if it can be sealed.
 The process usually requires a court order.
-See our article on the topic for more information.

 Most people-search sites have opt-out procedures.
 You can follow the instructions for each site and have your information removed, but it is time-consuming and needs to be repeated regularly.
 ReputationDefender’s privacy services automate this process for you.